quentin7b/android-location-tracker/README.md

 Android Simple Location Tracker is an Android library that helps you get user location with a object named `LocationTracker`

+JavaDoc can be found at [quentinklein.fr/aslt/javadoc](http://quentinklein.fr/aslt/javadoc)

 ### Installation

-To install Android Location Tracker, just download the *.jar* file at [quentinklein.fr/aslt/](http://quentinklein.fr/aslt)
+To install Android Location Tracker, just download the *.jar* file at [quentinklein.fr/aslt/jar](http://quentinklein.fr/aslt/jar)

 For now the only version is *androidsimplelocationtracker-v1.jar*